 - Consultation It is recommended that Council place consultation with the community at the centre of any proposed future development regards the recommendations for Activity Centres and District Play development as well as those sites considered on the basis of their recommended life span, change of use, enhancement, upgrade, relocation, new park development and woodland play provision.
 It is felt the proposals for the Activity Centres and District Play should undergo a thorough public consultation process with input from children and young people as well as representation from those with a disability.
 The establishment of a Steering Group made up of members of the community, Special Education representation as well as relevant agencies would be beneficial and is recommended (including but not limited to Disability Action, MENCAP, RNIB, Guide Dogs NI).
 In addition, it is felt that a Statistical Disabilities Analysis of children within Northern Ireland and more specifically Mid Ulster would further determine all-ability, facility need. - Inclusive Play As highlighted in the Mid Ulster Local Development Plan 2030 Preferred Options Paper (Mid Ulster District Council, November 2016), planning must: "ensure that new open space areas and sporting facilities are convenient and accessible for all sections of society, particularly children, older people and those with disabilities".
 Should Council embark on the process of developing two Activity Centres, it is recommended that these facilities are designed for the groups in need, with consideration being given to the young and those with disabilities.
 These all ability facilities will not only provide for the community of Mid Ulster but will also enhance the offering for the visitor.
-Development of the activity centres would be subject to sourcing funding within a 5+year span.
+Development of the activity centres would be subject to sourcing funding and projected as a 5year + programme.
+(Development programmes and time scales may vary subject to available funding streams).